Rapidly enhanced spin polarization injection in an optically pumped spin ratchet: Introduction

-It is intuitive to see why an optimal rate $\xo_{\R{opt}}$ should exist.
-More rapid sweeps (high-$\xo_r$) can allow faster ratchet operation, but come at the cost of \I{(i)} reduced electron polarization and \I{(ii)} lower transfer efficiency per sweep because the differential adiabaticity in \zfr{fig1}D is compromised.
-Indeed, at very high-$\xo_r$, $\mT_1 {\app} \mT_2 {\app} 1$, and $\dot P{\rt}0$.
-Therefore $\xo_{\R{opt}}$ reflects an overall {speed-limit} for $e{\rt}n$ polarization transfer, and defines the rate at which the ratchet (\zfr{fig1}C) should be operated.
-We note connections to recent work concerned with speed-limits of quantum state transfer in qubit networks~\cite{Richerme14,Ajoy12b,Tran21,Epstein17,Funo19}.
+It is intuitive to see why an optimal rate $f_{\R{opt}}$ should exist.
+More rapid sweeps (high-$f_r$) can allow faster ratchet operation, but comes at the cost of \I{(i)} reduced electron polarization, and, \I{(ii)} lower transfer efficiency per sweep because the differential adiabaticity in \zfr{fig1}(d) is compromised.
+At very high-$f_r$, $\mT_1 {\app} \mT_2 {\app} 1$, and $\dot P{\rt}0$.
+Therefore $f_{\R{opt}}$ reflects an overall rate-limit for $e{\rt}n$ polarization transfer, and defines the rate at which the ratchet (\zfr{fig1}(c)) should be operated.
 The physics of direct $e{\rt} n$ polarization transfer is essentially unchanged from \zr{ratchet} even for large $N$~\cite{Elanchezhian21, Pillai21}; however, since experiments primarily probe \I{bulk} nuclei, there is a non-negligible role from spin diffusion.

-Importantly, \zr{ratchet} suggests that the rate of polarization transfer, encoded in $\xo_{\R{opt}}$, can be enhanced through a simultaneous increase in laser and MW power -- higher-$\xn_e$ allows faster $e$-repolarization, and higher-$\xn_r$ permits faster sweeps while maintaining differential adiabaticity.
-This is the key insight we exploit in this paper.
-In the ultimate limit, ratchet performance (encoded by $\xo_{\R{opt}}$) is just limited by spin diffusion.
+Importantly, \zr{ratchet} suggests that the rate of polarization transfer, encoded in $f_{\R{opt}}$, can be enhanced through a simultaneous increase in laser and MW power -- higher $\xn_e$ allows faster $e$-repolarization, and higher $\xn_r$ permits faster sweeps while maintaining differential adiabaticity.
+This is the key insight we exploit in this work.
+In the ultimate limit, the spin ratchet hyperpolarization rate (encoded by $f_{\R{opt}}$) is only limited by spin diffusion.